ssvlabs/ssv-dkg/README.md

 --nonce 4 # owner nonce for the SSV contract --withdrawAddress # Reward payments of excess balance over 32 ETH will automatically and regularly be sent to a withdrawal address linked to each validator, once provided by the user.
 Users can also exit staking entirely, unlocking their full validator balance.
---fork "mainnet" # fork name: mainnet, prater, or now_test_network --depositResultsPath # path and filename to store the staking deposit file --ssvPayloadResultsPath # path and filename to store ssv contract payload file --initiatorPrivKey ./encrypted_private_key.json # path to ssv initiators`s private key
+--fork "mainnet" # fork name: mainnet, prater, or now_test_network
+--depositResultsPath: ./output/ # path and filename to store the staking deposit file
+--ssvPayloadResultsPath: ./output/ # path and filename to store ssv contract payload file --initiatorPrivKey ./encrypted_private_key.json # path to ssv initiators`s private key
 --initiatorPrivKeyPassword: ./password # path to password file to decrypt the key
 ```